lucadelu/PDAL/doc/tutorial/chm.rst

    :scale: 50%
    :align: center

-   The input data: a forested area in Trentino, Italy.
+   The input data: a forested area in Trentino, Italy, you can see the Z values are higher then 1500 meters.

 Approach
 ---------------